|

 assembly line - quality work, by unskilled workers at a maximum rate

-of production, involving the poor to house themselves.
+of production, involving the poor to house themselves. versatile and

 allows for easy adaptation to varied design specifications, whether